-Red kuri squash (Hokkaido pumpkin) and baby bok choy are lightly steamed and served with a ginger sesame sauce in this easy fall and winter side dish.
+Red kuri squash (Hokkaido pumpkin) and baby bok choy are lightly steamed and served with a ginger sesame sauce in this easy side.

 It’s officially pumpkin season.
 While winter, spring and summer each offers their own unique array of fruits and vegetables, during the fall pumpkins reign supreme.